nsmsn/dotcom/src/notes/2025-12-19-holiday-theme.md

   - "This site"
 ---

 Screw it...
 I'm _sprucing_ up the ol website today with a holiday theme.
-I used [Kyle Reddoch's instructions](https://www.kylereddoch.me/blog/cooling-down-the-servers-by-adding-a-little-snow/) to implement [Zach Leatherman's snow-fall web component](https://www.zachleat.com/web/snow-fall/) across the site.
+I implemented [Zach Leatherman's snow-fall web component](https://www.zachleat.com/web/snow-fall/) across the site.

 My site is red and green (mostly forest green) today but the message in the footer is universal: "Peace on earth, good will to all."
 Happy <code>whatever</code> you celebrate.